Hyomoto/FAST/README.md

 <h3>
 How do I import FAST into my project?
 </h3>
-GameMaker Studio 2.3+ allows importing assets, including scripts and shaders, directly into a project via the "Local Package" system.
 From the Releases tab for this repo, download the .yymps file for the latest version.
-In the GMS2 IDE, load up your project and click on "Tools" on the main window toolbar.
-Select "Import Local Package" from the drop-down menu then import all scripts from the package.
+There are two release packages: the full package and core.
+Core contains only FAST Core for users who want only the basic features.
+Once downloaded, load up your project in the GMS2.3 IDE.
+Click on "Tools" on the main window toolbar.
+Select "Import Local Package" from the drop-down menu, then import FAST and add all.
 FAST is self-configuring, and only requires input for the features you wish to use.